-- Participation Patches will be sent to head coaches after the start of each season to commemorate each new student athlete's participation in the League. - 25 and 50 Straight Patches are earned by any student athlete shooting 25-straight in the same round or 50-straight in two consecutive rounds on the same event day during Leaguesponsored events (including official team practices).
-Website postings for the 25/50 Straight Club will occur when scores and standings are posted. - 75 and 100 Straight Patches will be distributed at season-ending tournaments when relevant. - One Straight patch should be awarded for the greatest number of consecutive targets hit. - All-State Patches will be awarded to the top season averages. - SAFE and CLASS Patches will be provided to student athletes and coaches who complete these League sponsored certification courses. - Head coaches may request additional 25 and 50 Straight Patches by completing the Patch Order Form in TMS or emailing requests to patches@usaclaytarget.com.
+- Participation patches will be sent to head coaches after the start of each season to commemorate each new student athlete's participation in the League. - 25- and 50-straight patches are earned by any student athlete shooting 25-straight in the same round or 50-straight in two consecutive rounds on the same event day during Leaguesponsored events (including official team practices).
+Website postings for the 25/50 Straight Club will occur when scores and standings are posted. - 75- and 100-straight patches will be distributed at season-ending tournaments when relevant. - A single straight patch should be awarded for the greatest number of consecutive targets hit. - All-state patches will be awarded to the top season averages. - SAFE and CLASS patches will be provided to student athletes and coaches who complete these League sponsored certification courses. - TMS users may request additional 25- and 50-straight patches by completing the Patch Order Form in TMS.
+There is no cost for patches.